 Our undergraduate program combines the latest in clinical theory with traditional nursing values that emphasize holistic patient care.
 The distinct advantage of a four-year program is that it gives students the opportunity to combine a strong theoretical base of biological and behavioral sciences with a foundation in the liberal arts.

 The Accelerated 2nd Degree BSN track is designed to enable students with a previous baccalaureate degree to earn a Bachelor of Science in Nursing (BSN) Degree.
 This is fast-paced and is designed to build upon the student’s previous education while providing the science and nursing content.
 Admission is highly competitive and is based upon proven academic achievement and grades earned in pre-requisite courses.
-Two of the program courses, (NUR 2000 & NUR 2007), as well as one of the pre-requisite courses, (NUR 2004), are Master's level courses.
+Graduate level courses (NUR 2000, 2007, or 2004) used to satisfy the undergraduate degree may not be used to satisfy a graduate degree at the University of Pittsburgh.
+If accepted to a graduate program in the School of Nursing, the course (s) will not need to be repeated, but you will be required to replace the credits with a graduate nursing elective.

-RN Options curriculum is curriculum is designed for registered nurses, who obtained their nursing education through either an CCNE, NLN or ACEN accredited diploma or associate degree program to pursue undergraduate education with early admission to a graduate nursing program.
+RN Options curriculum is curriculum is designed for registered nurses, who obtained their nursing education through either an CCNE, NLN, ACICS or ACEN accredited diploma or associate degree program to pursue undergraduate education with early admission to a graduate nursing program.
 Courses are taught by nursing leaders who are experts in their field.
 Faculty serves as educators, role models and mentors for their students.

 Ranked among the top 10 graduate programs in the country, the MSN programs will help you keep pace with the changing demands of healthcare and the nursing profession.
 We offer multiple areas of concentrations to enhance your career goals.